chaboihenry/NNFS_Chap2-3_work/README.md

 ## Complete Network Example

-By Chapter 5, I can build a complete neural network:
+By Chapter 6, I can build a complete neural network with optimization:

 ```python
 # Create network